Our mission is to display and operate a large, permanent model railway and exhibition in Markeaton park, Derby.

 During the Winter of 2013-14, the charity's members erected a large model railway which depicts Chinley station, Derbyshire, in the 1950s and 1960s.
 This is regarded as 'work in progress'.
 While already operational, more tracks, connections and attractions are being added by members month by month.

-In 2012 and 2013 members also built two small exhibition layouts, the first of which has a public viewing length of eight feet.
+Prior to this, in 2012 and 2013, members also built two small exhibition layouts, the first of which has a public viewing length of eight feet.
 This first layout is called Darley Green and it raised our profile at exhibitions and events.
 The second slightly smaller exhibition layout depicts a factory scene.
 This has created a lot of favourable comment at exhibitions.
 This forms an adjunct to the Darley Green layout.
 Both are linked and form the terminus area of a new branch line from Chinley.
 Our visitors, particularly those who make repeat visits, will see the on-going progress being made on this section of our exhibition.